-NON-ACADEMIC PERFORMANCE STA ANDARDS Eifth Voor Torgot Performa Targe et Met?
-Fifth Year Target Baseline Year 5 Y N Maintain 90% attendance rate of all students across all school days 82% 83% X 35% of students will be participating in at least one extra curricular activity.
-25% 87% X 10% will serve in school leadership position No data provided No data provided X To sustain the continuous enrollment of 90% of students recruited and enrolled at WMST until their graduation No data provided No data provided X Schoolwide average within or exceeding 80% of five-year targets?
-2 2 Attendance targets met? $X^8$ Enrollment levels sufficient to sustain the economic viability of the school?
-Re-enrollment of eligible students average 75% or higher for 2002 - 2003 re-enrollment rate = 75% 2001 - 2002 re-enrollment rate = 80% for the past two years?
-X
+NON-ACADEMIC PERFORMANCE STA ANDARDS Fifth Year Target Performa Performance/Data Provided ritti Teat Taiget Baseline Year 5 Y N Maintain 90% attendance rate of all students across all school days 82% 83% X 35% of students will be participating in at least one extra curricular activity.
+25% 87% X 10% will serve in school leadership position No data provided No data provided Х To sustain the continuous enrollment of 90% of students recruited and enrolled at WMST until their graduation No data provided No data provided 7 X Schoolwide average within or exceeding 80% of five-year targets?
+2 2 Attendance targets met?
+X 8 Enrollment levels sufficient to sustain the economic viability X Re-enrollment of eligible students average 75% or higher for the past two years?
+2002 - 2003 re-enrollment rate = 75% 2001 - 2002 re-enrollment rate = 80%